 3. How ERP systems integrate business functions

-- Integration explained: Integration means all these disparate functions are connected within the ERP system, allowing data to flow between them seamlessly.
+- Integration explained: Integration means connecting all these disparate functions within the ERP system, allowing data to flow between them seamlessly.

-- Benefits of integration: This integration eliminates redundancies, reduces the risk of errors, and ensures information throughout the organisation is timely and accurate.
+- Benefits of integration: This integration eliminates redundancies, reduces the risk of errors, and ensures timely and accurate information throughout the organisation.
 For instance, research shows that ERP can increase on-time delivery by up to 24%.

 Example of integrated operations: Consider a manufacturer whose inventory levels automatically update as sales are processed, ensuring that production schedules are adjusted accordingly.